brucemack/w1tkz/mtr2000/README.md

 ## Open Issues to Work On (As of 15-March-2025)

 * The UHF output does not include a PL tone.
-The reason for this is described in the previous section.
+The reason for this is described in a previous section.
 We will address this at a later date, but meanwhile it's not a big deal as long as users are reminded to turn off their tone squelch.
 * UHF input does not repeat onto UHF output.
 It *does* repeat onto the VHF output.
 My